Gilltacular/Gilltacular/README.md

 ---

-*Open to collaboration on programming, security, robotics, and automation projects.
+*Open to collaboration on programming, security, robotics, Linux, and automation projects.
 Contributions welcome.*

 ---